newville/microprobe_docs/doc/beamline.rst

 better than about 10 microns.

 The pitch and roll of the second monochromator crystal can be adjusted with either motors for larger motions or piezo-electric crystals.
+We find that we can set the pitch and roll motors and use only the piezo-electric crystals for most of the energy range.

-These motions move the beam vertically and horizontally.
+Using either the piezo crystals or motors will move the beam vertically and horizontally.
 The overall stability is very good -- typically a few microns at the X-ray Beam {osition Monitor (around 41 m from the source, just in front of the Secondary Source Aperture).
 We *can* measure this and use a feedback loop to stabilize the vertical beam position by adjusting the pitch on the second crystal.
 We normally do this only at low energies (high monochromator angles) we do use a "very slow feedback" process to keep the vertical beam position stable.

 The monochromator can also steer the beam horizontally (*roll*) if the two crystals are not parallel.
 The effect is typically small, but the